ENROLLMENT FREQUENTLY ASKED QUESTIONS

 March 18, 2020

 Please call the school office to sign up for the tours and to get current information and the times of the tours.

 When does school start?

-We are on a traditional school calendar with school starting Tuesday, August 29, 2017.
+We are on a traditional school calendar with school tentatively starting Tuesday, September 1, 2020.
 A calendar of the major holidays will be posted on our district’s website.
-We also post online on our school’s website our monthly calendars of special school events and important dates.
+We also post on our school’s website our monthly calendars of special school events and important dates.